TOPIC -

 Dankmaster,

-I do not have any Fig Widow pollen, but I do have a little White Widow
+I do not have any Fig Widow pollen, but I do have a little White Widow pollen

 left.
 E-mail me, myerba@mailcity.com, and we'll talk.